stagwoodink/voices/README.md

 There's no setup, no commands—just smart, independent operation that feels like a natural extension of your server.

-And as a bonus, it won't clutter your member list with another 'bot'.
+And as a bonus, **voiceless** is invisible and won't clutter your member list with another 'bot'.

 Upgrade your Discord effortlessly with **voiceless** *coming soon*!